Nonary/AutoHDRSwitch/Readme.md

 ## Installation:
 1. Store this folder in a location you intend to keep.
 If you delete this folder or move it, the automation will stop working.
+2. If you intend on using IDDSampleDriver, which has known issues with HDR you should enable the "IDDSampleFix" setting located in the settings.json file.
-2. To install, double click the Install.bat file.
+3. To install, double click the Install.bat file.
 You may get a smart screen warning, this is normal.
-3. To uninstall, do the same thing with Uninstall.bat.
+4. To uninstall, do the same thing with Uninstall.bat.